belgianmobileid/doc/_OIDC/authentication.md

 # Onboarding

 To make use of our services, you will need to contact our Customer Care team at <a href="mailto:onboarding@itsme-id.com">onboarding@itsme-id.com</a>.
-Based on your requirements, they will configure for you a new partner in our database.
-You will receive the clientID corresponding to this partner, that you will need to include in your <a href="#AuthNReq" >Authorization Request</a>.
+Based on your requirements, they will invite you to our self-service Portal where you will be able to configure an account.
+A clientID will be generated, linked to your account, that you will need to include in your <a href="#AuthNReq" >Authorization Request</a>.

 Each partner can contain multiple "services".
 Each service should correspond to one user flow at your side and can be of type Authentication, Identification or Confirmation.
 The service code will also be required in your Authorization Request.